floweethehub/thehub/README.md

 To compile and install Flowee on Ubuntu, install the dependencies

-`sudo apt install libevent-dev libboost-all-dev libminiupnpc-dev qt5-default protobuf-compiler libprotobuf-dev pkgconf`
+`sudo apt install libevent-dev libboost-all-dev libminiupnpc-dev qt5-default libprotobuf-dev pkgconf`

 To compile and install Flowee on MacOS, install the dependencies

-`brew install cmake libevent boost miniupnpc qt protobuf pkg-config`
+`brew install cmake libevent boost miniupnpc qt pkg-config`

 Then clone the repo and use cmake to create the makefile